akademy/webviews/readme.md

 - `config.element` : THe HTML element you would like the webviews to be put.
 Default: <body>
 - `config.views`: an array of objects holding the webpages to load.
 (Technically optional, as it'll load it's own list if not specified)
   - `config.views.url`: the url of the webpage.
 Mandatory.
   - `config.views.title`: the name to show underneath the WebView.
 Optional.
   - `config.views.autoReload`: Number of seconds to wait before reloading.
 Optional.
 Default is no refresh.
 Overrules the `config.refresh` value.
   - `config.views.textCheck`: A string to look for inside the iframe (see restrictions section).
 Optional.
 Default is no check.
   - `config.views.openFull`: Always open in a new window, not a view.
+  - `config.views.sandbox` : An array.
+Turn on sandbox restrictions except those in the array.
+See sandbox definition. (e.g. sandbox: ["allow-forms"])
 - `config.width`: Width of a minimised WebView.
 Default is 206.
 - `config.height`: Height of a minimised WebView.
 Default is 136.
 - `config.scale`: Scale amount of the webpage within a minimised WebView.
 Default is 0.2.